Which sectors does Iskandar Investment actively promote?

 Where can I find more information on Iskandar Malaysia?

-More information on Iskandar Investment can be found by visiting their website, found here
+More information on Iskandar Malaysia can be found by visiting their website, found here

 What are GLCs(Government-Linked Companies)?

 GLCs are defined as companies that have a primary commercial objective and in which the Malaysian government has a direct controlling stake.
 A controlling stake (it is not just percentage ownership) refers to the government’s ability to appoint BOD members, senior management and make major decisions for GLCs either directly or through GLICs (e.g. contract awards, strategy, restructuring and financing, acquisitions and divestments etc.).